pdjr-signalk/pdjr-skplugin-alarm-manager/README.md

 true value on a configured key.
 Suppression is applied at the digest notification level and applies to just those alarm states for which the output channel is configured.
-This means that if a new notification appears or an existing notification changes state then the alarm channel may go active again.
+This means that if a new notification appears or an existing notification adopts a new trigger state then the alarm output channel will go active again.
 This mechanism allows the easy implementation of a 'silence alarm' function on selected output channels.

-I use this last feature to operate a visual indicator when a warning or alert state is present in Signal K and an audible alarm when an alarm or emergency state is present.
+Finally and optionally, the plugin will attempt to send push notifications to subscribed devices.
+This feature is disabled by default and full functionality will require non-trivial configuration of the Signal K host operating environment.
+See the discussion below.

+The plugin provides a simple Wepapp that summarises the current alarm state and supports subscription, unsubscription and testing of the push notification feature.

 The plugin exposes an
 [HTTP API](https://pdjr-signalk.github.io/pdjr-skplugin-alarm-manager/)